MoritzKronberger/portfolio/content/projects/markdown/learning-sign-language.md

 date: 2021-11-10
 category: compsci
 meta_desc: Teaching sign language by providing live feedback on signs shown to a webcam
+carouselAlt: ["A mockup showing the landing page, home screen and exercise of the FLAI application on a MacBook",
+              "A mockup showing the FLAI landing page in a browser", "A mockup showing the FLAI home dashboard in a browser", "A mockup showing an example exercise in a browser"]
 tech: Keras, Tensorflow.js, Vue.js, Express, PostgreSQL
 team: {Stefanie Jany: https://www.linkedin.com/in/stefanie-jany-53383b197/,
        Lea Jell: https://www.linkedin.com/in/lea-jell-3a3b681b5/,